neondatabase/website/content/docs/connect/passwordless-connect.md

        https://console.neon.tech/psql_session/6d32af5ef8215b62
    ```

-2. In your browser, navigate to the provided link where you are asked to select a Neon project to connect to.
+2. In your browser, navigate to the provided link.
+Log in to Neon if you are not already logged in.
+You are asked to select a Neon project to connect to.
 If your project has more than one compute endpoint, you are also asked to select one.
-Select the compute endpoint that is associated with the branch you want to connect to.

-   After making your selection, you are directed to check the terminal where information similar to the following is displayed:
+   After making your selections, you are advised that you can return to your terminal or command window where information similar to the following is displayed:

    ```bash
    NOTICE:  Connecting to database.